-Very early engagement with manufacturing partners via the scheme is encouraged (approx. 1-2 +years prior to clinical study).
+Very early engagement with the Provider via the scheme is encouraged (approx. 1-2 years prior to clinical study).

-The TFAs will provide researchers with much needed direction for initiating translational research, building knowledge of the process and requirements and improving early-stage decisions.
+The TFAs provide researchers with much needed direction for initiating translational research, building knowledge of the process and requirements and improving early-stage decisions.

-The TFAs will generally support the following steps:
+The TFAs generally follow this format:

 - An initial 2-hour workshop between the Applicant and the Provider.
-At this workshop, the Applicant should supply information on current status of the therapy including any manufacturing processes. - After the workshop, the Provider will spend time assessing this information and will compile a report containing suggestions for product development.
-This may include suggestions to improve processes, suggested quality assessments or other suggestions that will enable easier technology transfer to a GMP environment.
+At this workshop, the Applicant should supply information on current status of the therapy including any manufacturing processes. - After the workshop, the Provider spends time assessing this information and will compile a report containing suggestions for product development.
+This may include suggestions to improve processes, suggested quality assessments or other suggestions that will enable easier technology transfer to a GMP environment. - After the Provider has given the report to the Applicant, a follow-up 2-hour workshop between Applicant and the Provider will provide an opportunity for Applicants to ask questions and seek clarity on details included in the report. - Following this final workshop, a completion checklist is submitted to TIA (non-confidential).
+The checklist will not be publicised but is for TIA's internal use only.